vicms1/TimeSkin/README.md

 # TimeSkin

+✨ Poetic example

+If the universe were a canvas, the laws of physics would be the colors.
+• TimeSkin is the texture of paper: sometimes smooth, sometimes rough, sometimes folded.
+• Depending on that texture, the same colors behave differently.

 **EN** Framework for Adaptive Physics Simulations
 ## Overview
 *TimeSkin* is a computational and conceptual framework designed to model adaptive physical laws based on local space-time contexts, inspired by advances in relativity, quantum mechanics, and modern cosmology (2025)